GiovanaBragio/GiovanaBragio/README.md

 👨‍💻I'm an IT technician by CEFET-MG!

-📍I'm from Brazil e I live at Belo Horizonte - MG
+📍I'm from Brazil and I live at Belo Horizonte - MG

-🚀 I am currently looking for an internship in the Information Technology area, in order to start my career in the job market.
+🚀 I am currently I working with Software Developmentat at DTI Digital.

  ## ✉️Find me on:
  <p align="center">